build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ## Goal

 In the last chapter, we kinda cheated...
 We used our docker-compose.yaml file to insert entries into our `/etc/hosts` file for name resolution.
 In the real world, we don't have an option to modify the `/etc/hosts` files on every machine on the internet.
-In this chapter, we've removed those `/etc/hosts` entries, so we're starting back in the same place.
-What can we do to solve this problem without using our little Docker hack?
+In this chapter, we've removed those `/etc/hosts` entries, so we're starting off with nothing configured for name resolution.
+What can we do to solve the problem of name resolution _without_ using our little Docker hack?

-Let's start with the simplest thing we can do on our little internet to provide name resolution without using Docker or manually editing `/etc/hosts`.
+Let's start with the simplest thing we can do.
 We're gonna head down the route of using a [multicast](../../../chapters/glossary.md#multicast) solution called `avahi`.
-By the end of this chapter, you should be able to `ping` or use `links` to reach each host on our little internet.
+By the end of this chapter, you should be able to `ping` or use `links` to reach each name for each host on our little internet.

 ## Avahi and avahi-daemon

 Avahi is a program which uses [multicast](../../../chapters/glossary.md#multicast) to perform name resolution on local networks with minimal configuration.
 If you check the [Dockerfile](./Dockerfile) for this chapter, you'll see that we added a new software, `avahi-utils`.
-Once you've `restart`ed for this chapter, `hopon` a host and `cat /etc/nsswitch.conf`.

 You'll recall, in [chapter 1](../001-nr-getting-started/README.md#how-does-your-computer-know-where-to-go-to-resolve-a-name), we took a look at the contents of `/etc/nsswitch.conf`.
 We saw that the `hosts` line directed the computer how to resolve a name.
-It started with looking at the `files` on the system, e.g. `/etc/hosts`, then made a wider internet request on `dns`.
+It started with looking at the `files` on the system, e.g. `/etc/hosts`, and if it didn't find the name there, then it could use `dns` if it were configured.

-What looks different now?
+Once you've `restart`ed for this chapter, `hopon` a host and `cat /etc/nsswitch.conf`.
 We'll see that `avahi-utils` added a couple new entries into that `hosts` line to direct name resolution requests for itself.

 ```bash
 hosts:          files mdns4_minimal [NOTFOUND=return] dns
 ```

-Let's look at what each of these is doing, a couple of them will be review:
+What looks different now?
+Let's look at what each of these is doing; a couple of them will be review:

 * `files`: Is there an entry for this hostname in a local file?
 In UNIX based systems that file would be `/etc/hosts`.
 * `mdns4_minimal`: can this name be resolved using a multicast resolver?
 This is specific to resolving hostnames in the local network.
 * `[NOTFOUND=return]`: if the hostname matches the TLD for `mdns4_minimal`, e.g. `.local`, but the hostname cannot be resolved, don't send this request out to the open internet.
-For example, if we requested `host-x.local`, which doesn't exist, don't make an open internet request.
+For example, if we requested `host-x.local`, which doesn't exist on our little internet, don't make an open internet request.
 * `dns`: We gotta outsource this request to the larger internet; check the `/etc/resolv.conf` file for where we should send our DNS queries.

 >**📝 NOTE:**